Caden64/blog/README.md

 # My blog Hopefully

-This will be build using astro beacuse it is new and just reached V 1.0
+This will be build using astro because it is new and just reached V 1.0

 I have always wanted to make a blog but astro has first class support for markdown files